 We read Red Leaf, Yellow Leaf by Lois Ehlert for the Virtual Book Club.
 A great book about the Maple Sugar Tree.
 My girls loved this book last year and loved it again this year.

-What you need: paper with tree on it, glue and yarn red, yellow & orange.
+What you need: fall dot marker tree, glue and yarn red, yellow & orange.

 Then they put their leaves on.
 Amelia had to make sure hers had falling leaves as well.